-Substance abuse can have an effect on a person’s physical or mental health, as well as social relationships, family, and quality of life.
+Substance abuse can have an effect on a person’s physical and mental health, as well as social relationships, family, work, school, and quality of life.
 The potential effects of substance abuse include:

 - Damage to organs, such as the heart, brain, and liver